 Quick and Cool Brown Pelican Facts

-- Brown pelicans build large nest structures on the ground, in trees, or on vegetation.
+- Pelicans build large nest structures on the ground, in trees, or on vegetation

-Brown pelicans can dive from 60 feet in the air.
+They can dive from 60 feet in the air

 In flight they hold their head back on their shoulders and they rest their bill on their folded neck.
 They usually fly in regular lines or in single file.